Not all investments are created equal, at least, not when it comes to taxes.

 Depending on where you’ve invested your money, you’ll quickly find that different types of income get taxed differently.
 On top of this, how you’ve invested your money is also important.
 Even the type of account you use to make investments can reduce how much taxes you need to pay each year on any returns you make.

 Learning how to be tax-efficient when you invest can help you grow your money and minimize how much taxes you have to pay, which means more money in your pocket.

 When do I have to pay taxes on my investments?

 Depending on the type of investment you’ve made, you may have income to report and taxes to pay each year.
-Keep in mind however, when you decide to sell your house, stocks, or any other capital property for a higher amount than what you paid for it, you’ll need to report those profits as capital gains and pay taxes during the year you sold them.
+Keep in mind however, when you decide to sell a second property, stocks or any other capital investment for a higher amount than what you paid for it, you’ll need to report those profits as capital gains and pay taxes during the year you sold them.

 What types of accounts can I use to save on taxes?

 Do you want to minimize how much tax you pay on your investments?
 If so, using tax-sheltered or tax-advantaged accounts, like a Tax-Free Savings Account (TFSA) or a Registered Retirement Savings Plan (RRSP) is a great solution.

 - With a TFSA, any returns on investments made in a TFSA are tax-free.
 This means you can grow your money without having to pay taxes on your gains.

 What are capital gains and how are they taxed in Canada?

 Any time you invest your money into something that grows in value, that increase is considered a capital gain.
 These investments could be profits on sales from shares, mutual funds, and even real estate.
 You are taxed on 50% of your total gain.